chen-tony/chen-tony.github.io/_pages/home.md

   - /home/
 ---

-I am currently a PhD candidate in the [Department of Biostatistics](https://www.hsph.harvard.edu/biostatistics/) at the Harvard TH Chan School of Public Health, advised by [Professor Xihong Lin](https://www.hsph.harvard.edu/lin-lab/).
-My dissertation is focused on developing novel methods for polygenic risk scores from large-scale biobanks and association studies.
-I also have several collaborations with the [International Lung Cancer Consortium](https://ilcco.iarc.fr).
+I am currently Postdoctoral Research Fellow in the Analytical and Translational Genetics Unit at Massachusetts General Hospital, under the mentorship of Drs.
+Mark Daly and Benjamin Neale.
+My research focuses broadly on method development in statistical genetics and biobank-scale genomic analysis.

-Before my PhD, I completed my Bachelor's degree from the [Department of Operations Research and Financial Engineering](https://orfe.princeton.edu/) at Princeton University, with a certificate in Statistics and Machine Learning.
-I was advised by [Professor Jianqing Fan](https://fan.princeton.edu/) for my senior thesis, which explored high-dimensional variable selection and missing data.
+Previously, I completed my PhD in Biostatistics from Harvard University, advised by Professor Xihong Lin, where I developed novel methods for polygenic risk score modeling and collaborated with the International Lung Cancer Consortium in translational lung cancer genetics.
+Before my PhD, I completed my Bachelor's degree Operations Research and Financial Engineering at Princeton University, with a certificate in Statistics and Machine Learning, where I conducted senior thesis research with Professor Jianqing Fan on high-dimensional variable selection and missing data.